Building a Minimum Viable Product (MVP) Without Code: the New Tech Frontier

 Step-by-Step: Creating Your No-Code MVP

-Developing an MVP without code is like crafting a piece of art; it requires vision, patience, and the right tools.
+Developing an MVP without code is akin to crafting a piece of art; it requires vision, patience, and the right tools.
 Here’s a structured approach to guide your creative process:

 Step 1: Define the Core Problem and Solution